Last Updated: September 26, 2025

-Fraudulent buyers are the bane of every Amazon seller’s existence.
-Imagine sending 30 units of your product, only for the buyer to claim they received just one.
-Frustrating, right?
+Fraudulent buyers are the bane of many sellers’ existence.
+Imagine shipping 30 units of your product, only for the buyer to insist they received just one; frustrating, right?

 Table of Contents